Are you done talking? Have you finished your thought? Can I answer your question now?

 If not, the other person may not be sure if you’re asking them a question or telling them what you think.

-And yes, this is also a problem with native speakers who tend to end their sentences with uptalk, or rising tone at the end of their statements.
+And yes, this is also a problem with native speakers who tend to end their sentences with uptalk, also known as upspeak, or a rising tone at the end of their statements.

 People will ask, “Are you asking me, or are you telling me?”